MI2CAST/MI2CAST/docs/MI2CAST_guideline.md

 * [BRENDA](https://www.brenda-enzymes.org/ontology.php?ontology_id=3)

 ##### Cellular component
-The cellular component corresponds to the cellular localization (or compartment) where the entities are localized or where the causal interaction occurs.
-The causal interaction can occur inside a cell or between two cells.
+The cellular component corresponds to the cellular localization (or compartment) where the interaction occurs if one compartment is involved or where the entities are located if multiple compartments are involved.
+When describing a translocation of a target entity into another compartment, the entity’s original location should be annotated.
+The entity’s new location could be conveyed by a translocation mechanism term (in [biological mechanism](#biological-activity-or-biological-mechanism); e.g., ‘import into nucleus’ (GO:0051170)).

 Ontology recommendation:  [Gene Ontology Cellular Component](http://geneontology.org/) (GO:CC).